DETAILED ACTION

 The text of those sections of Title 35, U.S. Code not included in this action can be found in a prior Office action.

 Claim(s) 17 and 18 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Yanai et al. (JP H11349114 A) in view of Chavez et al. (US 10,549,928).
-Yanai discloses a data collection method implemented by one or more processors (10) connected to a sorting machine sorting articles to different sorting destinations (see “Field of the Invention”), the method comprising: acquiring, by the one or more processors, an identification code (6) of an article from a reader (6) provided on the sorting machine for identifying the article being loaded into the sorting machine; acquiring, by the one or more processors, after the article has been read by the reader, image data of the article identified by the identification code from a camera (16), at the time when the article identified by the identification code enters angles of view of the camera; and storing, by the one or more processors, the acquired image data so as to be associated with the acquired identification code.
+Yanai discloses a data collection method implemented by one or more processors (10 and see para.
+007, “the read barcode is decoded into identification information”) connected to a sorting machine sorting articles to different sorting destinations (see “Field of the Invention”), the method comprising: acquiring, by the one or more processors, an identification code (“bar code”) of an article from a reader (6) provided on the sorting machine for identifying the article being loaded into the sorting machine; acquiring, by the one or more processors, after the article has been read by the reader, image data of the article identified by the identification code from a camera (16), at the time when the article identified by the identification code enters angles of view of the camera; and storing, by the one or more processors, the acquired image data so as to be associated with the acquired identification code that is acquired before the image data is acquired (see at least “the image may be stored only when a trigger signal is input from a barcode reader”).
 The camera is disposed on a downstream side of the reader in the sorting machine (see Fig. 1).
-Yanai discloses all the limitations of the claims, but it does not disclose a plurality of cameras that are attached so as to image the same article at different angles.
+Yanai discloses all the limitations of the claims, but it does not disclose acquiring image data from a plurality of cameras that are attached so as to image the same article at different angles.
 Rather, Yanai discloses utilizing only one camera.
-However, Chavez discloses a similar method which includes utilizing a plurality of cameras (114, 1126) that are attached so as to image the same article at different angles (see Fig. 1) for the purpose of ensuring that an article is properly identified.
-It would have been obvious for a person of ordinary skill in the art, before the effective filing date of the applicant’s invention to modify Yanai by utilizing a plurality of cameras that are attached so as to image the same article at different angles, as disclosed by Chavez, for the purpose of ensuring that an article is properly identified.
+However, Chavez discloses a similar method which includes acquiring image data from a plurality of cameras (114, 1126) that are attached so as to image the same article at different angles (see Fig. 1) for the purpose of ensuring that an article is properly identified.
+It would have been obvious for a person of ordinary skill in the art, before the effective filing date of the applicant’s invention to modify Yanai by acquiring image data from a plurality of cameras that are attached so as to image the same article at different angles, as disclosed by Chavez, for the purpose of ensuring that an article is properly identified.

 Allowable Subject Matter